aidanconnolly/ga-ds829-course-info/README.md

 ## Office Hours
 Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* Instructor's Office Hours - Day, Time (or by Appointment)
+* Instructor's Office Hours - by appointment
-* Assistant's Office Hours - Day, Time (or by Appointment)
+* Assistant's Office Hours - by appointment)

 Slack us or post in our #officehours channel to reserve a time-slot!